Interested in Dutch mobile banking? Access your bank from the comfort of your phone with our expert guide to mobile banking in the Netherlands.

 Mobile banking provides many benefits for expats in the Netherlands including making cross-border payments and moving money between accounts that use the euro, immediacy of service, and lower banking costs.
 With bunq, you can open an account in minutes and make multi-currency payments and overseas card transactions at much cheaper rates.

 There are still some limitations with mobile banking in the Netherlands as well as elsewhere.
 Loan services are limited, as is the ability to transfer money to foreign currency accounts.
-Internet availability can also be an issue as mobile banking relies on a data connection, although Wi-Fi and Internet coverage in the Netherlands is generally quite good.
+Internet availability can also be an issue; mobile banking relies on a data connection, although Wi-Fi and internet coverage in the Netherlands is generally quite good.

 Making mobile payments in the Netherlands

-Mobile payments are financial transactions that are conducted through a mobile phone or other mobile device (e.g., a tablet).
-These are use as an alternative to cash, credit cards, and other forms of payment.
+Mobile payments are financial transactions that are conducted through a mobile phone or other mobile device.
+These are an alternative to cash, credit cards, and other forms of payment.
 Mobile payments in the Netherlands are done using mobile apps or mobile wallets linked to bank accounts and installed on smartphones.
-Technology such as QR codes and near field communication (NFC) enables people to make contactless payments in stores, pay for bills and tickets, or make immediate payments to friends or family.
+Technology such as QR codes and near-field communication (NFC) enables people to make contactless payments in stores, pay for bills, or make immediate payments to friends.

 There have been consumer fears across Europe concerning mobile banking and mobile payments.
 However, doing banking through mobile devices is actually a safer way to bank and manage finances.
 Payment systems frequently use biometric data, such as fingerprint identification or voice activation; these are more secure than a PIN or signature.
 Additionally, payment systems and mobile banking in the Netherlands are heavily encrypted, so there is no compromise to security levels.

-You can protect yourself against fraud and security breaches by taking measures such as:
+You can protect your finances against fraud and security breaches by taking measures such as:

 - keeping everything password protected where necessary and using a high-strength password;